Get back to your hunting roots and listen up to Fred Bear's 10 Commandments of hunting.

 Fred Bear is one of the biggest legends in the sport of hunting.
 In fact, many people consider Fred Bear to be the best bowhunter of all time.

 So, listen up!
 Here are Fred Bear's 10 Commandments, guaranteed to make you a wiser hunter.
-The next time you're headed to the stand, keep these commandments in the back of your mind.

 1. Don't step on anything you can step over.